 Career and College Ready Dual-Enrollment Scholarships

-The Elevate Tuscaloosa dual enrollment scholarships program administered by the Tuscaloosa City Schools (TCS) completely covers the cost of up to six credit hours, including tuition, books, and fees.
-For a family, this represents up to $2,560 in value for each participating student.
+The Elevate Tuscaloosa dual enrollment scholarships program administered by the Tuscaloosa City Schools (TCS) completely covers the cost of up to nine credit hours, including tuition, books, and fees.
+For a family, this represents up to $4,066 in value for each participating student.
+The funding also allows TCS to provide transportation for students who participate in registered apprenticeship programs.
 The Elevate plan anticipates that funding for this program will be maintained or increased each year in the future.

 Dual enrollment programs allow high school students to get a head start on post-secondary courses and training.
 Students may receive credit through the University of Alabama, Stillman College, or Shelton State Community College.
 To qualify, students must: